-While California was one of the first states to offer legal card clubs, its ability to move that industry to the internet has been hampered by a variety of factors.
+While California was one of the first states to offer legal card clubs, its ability to move that industry to the internet is hampered by a variety of factors.

 There are three gaming segments in California: card clubs, racetracks, and tribes.
 All three have different opinions as to how to approach online poker, even within the groups.
-This has led to issues agreeing on how to move forward.
+Because of this, there are issues agreeing on how to move forward.

-There are also conservative groups that oppose any form of gambling expansion.
+Additionally, there are conservative groups that oppose any form of gambling expansion.

 Are there any legal online poker sites in California?

 There are no legal poker sites in California.
 Hence, Bovada, Winning Poker Network, Merge Gaming, and all other offshore sites operate unlicensed.